Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - on a tripod (OBSh) and mobile (OBP)

-Selective long-wavelength (310-320 nm) use fluorescent erythemal lamps (LE), with a power of 15-30 W from uveol glass with an internal phosphor coating:
+Selective long-wave (310-320 nm) use fluorescent erythema lamps (LE), 15-30 W, made of uveolian glass with an internal phosphor coating:

 Wall-mounted irradiators (OE)